hasboeuf/louisbread/README.md

 ![cuisson_1][cuisson_1]

-* Incise the dough with a sharped knife, to form "la grigne"
+* Incise the dough with a sharped knife, to form "la grigne".
+Feel free to be creative

 ![cuisson_2][cuisson_2]

-* Sprinkle flour
+* Sprinkle flour (unlike in this GIF, use a flour sieve for a better-looking result)

 ![cuisson_3][cuisson_3]